BMB Highlights Archive

 Peter Ronner, PhD, received the Sidney Kimmel Medical College Faculty Team Achievement Award.
 This award is given annually and “recognizes the collaborative work of faculty teams leading to innovations or other achievements in clinical care, education, or research.”

 Jeffrey L. Benovic, PhD, received the Discovery of the Year Award for Basic Science.
-The award was presented by Andrew Aplin, PhD, Associate Director of Basic Research at SKCC, at the 2018 SKCC Member Retreat held at Citizens Bank Park in Philadelphia.
+The award was presented by Andrew Aplin, PhD, Associate Director of Basic Research at SKCCC, at the 2018 SKCCC Member Retreat held at Citizens Bank Park in Philadelphia.
 Dr. Benovic and his laboratory have been researching on the mechanisms that regulate G protein-coupled receptor (GPCR) signaling, with a particular focus on the role of GPCR kinases (GRKs) and arrestins.
 “Because GRKs play a central role in regulating GPCR function, a better understanding of the mechanisms involved in this process provides an opportunity to manipulate this pathway in treating various diseases,” Benovic said.

 Gino Cingolani, PhD, received the 2018 Rieders Faculty Prize in Graduate Education.
 This annual award recognizes outstanding performance by a Jefferson College of Biomedical Sciences faculty member engaged in the education of graduate students at the doctoral or masters level including lecturing in didactic courses, research training in the laboratory setting, or other aspects of student membership.